-C.2 Checking the Elaboration Order
+9.2 Checking the Elaboration Order

-In some languages that involve the same kind of elaboration problems, e.g. Java and C++, the programmer is expected to worry about these ordering problems himself, and it is common to write a program in which an incorrect elaboration order gives surprising results, because it references variables before they are initialized.
+In some languages that involve the same kind of elaboration problems, e.g., Java and C++, the programmer needs to take these ordering problems into account, and it is common to write a program in which an incorrect elaboration order gives surprising results, because it references variables before they are initialized.
 Ada is designed to be a safe language, and a programmer-beware approach is clearly not sufficient.
 Consequently, the language provides three lines of defense: